-- Note 6: The sensors referred to in 13.3.2 may be used to close automatically the tank filling valve for the individual tank where the sensors are installed, as an alternative to closing the ESD valve referred to in 18.10.2.2.
-If this option is adopted, activation of the full ESD system shall be initiated when the high-level sensors in all the tanks to be loaded have been activated. - Note 7: These items of equipment shall be designed not to restart upon recovery of main electric power and without confirmation of safe conditions. - Fusible plugs, electronic point temperature monitoring or area fire detection may be used for this purpose on deck. - Failure of hydraulic, electric or pneumatic power for remotely operated ESD valve actuators. - Indirect refrigeration systems which form part of the reliquefaction plant do not need to be included in the ESD function if they employ an inert medium such as nitrogen in the refrigeration cycle. - Signal need not indicate the event initiating ESD. - Functional requirement. - N/A Not applicable.
+- Note 5: Cargo spray or stripping pumps used to supply forcing vaporizer may be excluded from the ESD system only when operating in that mode. - Note 6: The sensors referred to in 13.3.2 may be used to close automatically the tank filling valve for the individual tank where the sensors are installed, as an alternative to closing the ESD valve referred to in 18.10.2.2.
+If this option is adopted, activation of the full ESD system shall be initiated when the high-level sensors in all the tanks to be loaded have been activated. - Note 7: These items of equipment shall be designed not to restart upon recovery of main electric power and without confirmation of safe conditions. - Fusible plugs, electronic point temperature monitoring or area fire detection may be used for this purpose on deck. - Failure of hydraulic, electric or pneumatic power for remotely operated ESD valve actuators. - Indirect refrigeration systems which form part of the reliquefaction plant do not need to be included in the ESD function if they employ an inert medium such as nitrogen in the refrigeration cycle. - Signal need not indicate the event initiating ESD. - ✓ Functional requirement. - N/A Not applicable.